-Recruit 24/7/365.
+- Recruit 24/7/365.
 No matter how hard you fight it, employee turnover is inevitable.
 You can’t start each job search from scratch anymore because it takes too much time to find qualified workers just-in-time.
 Every business needs a pool of qualified workers they can tap when needed.

-Establish your “employer” brand.
+- Establish your “employer” brand.
 Market to job candidates like you appeal to your best customer.
 Top talent has choices.
 When the right candidate arrives at your recruitment doorstep, what does he see?
 A great place to work or just another place to pick up a paycheck?

-Close the black hole of applications.
+- Close the black hole of applications.
 Treat candidates with respect.
 One of the biggest job applicant complaints is the lack of response from companies after they apply.
 Is that anyway to appeal to a prospective employee?
-If you are fortunate enough to attract a qualified applicant, then a prompt, personal response is essential.
+If you are fortunate enough to find a qualified employee, then a prompt, personal response is essential.
 Waiting until everyone from the receptionist to the hiring manager has a chance to review the application and sign off on it before acknowledging an applicant’s interest is a sure way to let the big catch get away.
 Like prospective customers, job applicants (qualified or not) expect and deserve a response to their inquiries.
 And the time tolerance for responding is not days and weeks but hours or minute.

-Engage Social Media.
+- Engage Social Media.
 Invite all applicants to follow you, to like you, to connect with you.
 Even if they don’t become employees, they know people who know people.
 And in many businesses they are prospective customers too.

-Automate what can be automated.
+- Automate what can be automated.
 Without some type of automated applicant processing and screening, a company will simply drown in paperwork and applications from unqualified or poor fit candidates.
 Multi-source recruitment is necessary to fill hard-to-fill positions but it is a daunting and nearly impossible task using labor intensive processes.